veekooFIN/GigatronTTL/old/README.md

 --

-Ascii mandelbrot (11 iterations) uses floating point and takes 3 minutes to draw the screen.
+Ascii mandelbrot (11 iterations) uses floating point and takes 2 min 1 sec to draw the screen.
 With latest compiler 1 min 38 sec.

-Ascii julia (11 iterations) uses floating point and takes 3 minutes to draw the screen.
+Ascii julia (11 iterations) uses floating point and takes 1 min 55 sec to draw the screen.
 With latest compiler 1 min 35 sec.

 Ascii burning ship (11 iterations) uses floating point and takes x minutes to draw the screen.
 With latest compiler 1 min 35 sec.